AztlanEngineering/swatch-documentation/docs/guides.setters-getters.md

 ### Introducing CSS Variables.
 Easier to debug/maintain but doesn't solve the problem.

-CSS4 introduced CSS variables, which are at the time of writing (November 2020), are [supported by 95%](https://caniuse.com/css-variables) of browsers.
+CSS introduced CSS variables, which are at the time of writing (November 2020), are [supported by 95%](https://caniuse.com/css-variables) of browsers.
 (If you are coding for ~~IE6~~ IE11, you are probably not looking to use cutting-edge features anyway.)

-With CSS4 variables, we would write the following code to achieve the same functionality.
+With CSS variables, we would write the following code to achieve the same functionality.

 <Tabs
   className="unique-tabs"